 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Fragrant Valleys
+Fragrant valleys

 Báo Đại Đoàn KếtBáo Đại Đoàn Kết10/11/2024

-A tea hill in Bao Loc.
+A tea plantation in Bao Loc.

 A corner of Tra Pagoda.

-Slow Living in the Kingdom of Tea
+Slow living in the kingdom of tea

-In that space of fragrant tea, I remembered a special "specialty" which is the pagodas located halfway up the tea hills.
-There are many pagodas, but the pagodas located on the vast green tea hills seem to make the space more meditative, more peaceful among all the noise of living beings.
-If entering a pagoda gives us a feeling of peace, then a pagoda located in the middle of a gentle fragrance brings a feeling of peace ten times.
-I still remember, the first time we came to Tra Pagoda, a pagoda with a typical name of Bao Loc, located in the suburbs of the city, right next to Nam Phuong Lake, was a morning with light rain.
-The pagoda was small and had few people.
-Only two or three figures in brown robes walked slowly among the rows of tea.
-It is not quite right to say that we entered another world.
-Because Bao Loc, although a level 3 urban area and a city, still retains the peacefulness of the mountains and forests.
-However, the space in Tra Pagoda is still another world in the peaceful world of this small city.
-A world of fragrant tea, meditation, peace and transcendence.
-In that world, everything seems to be held back, deep and deep, even the sound of the temple bell ringing.
-According to local people, Tra Pagoda was built just over ten years ago, with a pure Vietnamese design with red tiled roofs, simple walls and on both sides are small houses for enjoying tea and sightseeing.
-Because the pagoda is located near the top of the hill, behind and on both sides are tea hills, the road on the last days of the year is covered with the brilliant yellow shade of wild sunflowers.
-In front, there is also a highlight with the blue Nam Phuong Lake providing water for many city residents.
+In that fragrant tea-scented space, I remember a special "specialty": the temples nestled halfway up the tea hills.
+There are many temples, but those situated on the vast green tea hills seem to create a more meditative and tranquil atmosphere amidst the hustle and bustle of the world.
+If entering a temple gives you a sense of peace, then a temple surrounded by a subtle fragrance brings a tenfold sense of tranquility.
+I remember our first visit to Tra Pagoda, a temple with a name characteristic of Bao Loc, located on the outskirts of the city, right next to Nam Phuong Lake, was on a morning with light rain.
+The pagoda was small and sparsely populated.
+Only two or three figures in brown robes could be seen walking slowly among the tea bushes.
+To say we entered another world isn't quite accurate.
+Because Bao Loc, despite being a third-tier city, still retains the peacefulness of the mountains and forests.
+Nevertheless, the space within Tra Pagoda is still a different world within the tranquil world of this small city.
+A world fragrant with the scent of tea, meditation, peace, and transcendence.
+In this world, everything seems to be drawn in, calm and serene, even the tinkling sound of the temple bells echoing in the distance.
+According to locals, the Tea Pagoda was built only about a decade ago, with a design strongly influenced by Vietnamese style: red tiled roofs, simple walls, and small pavilions on either side for enjoying tea and admiring the scenery.
+Because the pagoda is located near the hilltop, behind and on both sides are tea hills, and the road leading to it is covered in the vibrant golden hues of wild sunflowers during the end of the year.
+In front, also a highlight, is the emerald green Nam Phuong Lake, which provides water for many city residents.

 Source: https://daidoanket.vn/nhung-thung-lung-thom-huong-10294150.html